 Steward Bank, is a commercial bank registered and trading in Zimbabwe.
 The bank is a subsidiary of the Econet Wireless Zimbabwe.
 It was founded in 2001 by Tawanda Nyambirai as TN Bank.
 Read More About Steward Bank

-Lance Mambondiani is the current acting Chief Executive Officer at Steward Bank, he assumed the post after the bank had announced that they had severed relations with Kwanele Ngwenya.
-Mambondiani is a lawyer by training and has extensive experience in the banking sector having worked...
+Lance Mambondiani is a business executive and current Managing Director of BancABC Zimbabwe.
+He is the former Chief Executive Officer of Steward Bank.
+Mambondiani is a lawyer by training and has extensive experience in the banking sector having worked for various financial institutions locally and...
 Read More About Lance Mambondiani